NVIDIA/cutlass/media/docs/profiler.md

 The CUTLASS Profiler is capable of executing GEMM and Sparse GEMM problems.

 The CUTLASS Profiler can be built with cuBLAS enabled to use as a reference implementation.
-If CMake detects the cuBLASS library available in the system, it is included as a dependency.
+If CMake detects the cuBLAS library available in the system, it is included as a dependency.
 This may be explicitly overridden with CMake flag `CUTLASS_ENABLE_CUBLAS`.

 ## GEMM Arguments